momentum-assignments/django--freeshelf/README.md

 #### Stretch goals

 - Make user names on comments links to a user profile page.
-This page should show all the comments the user has made across books.
+This page should show all the comments the user has made on all books.

 ### Bonus Goal 2: Users can suggest books